Article · Apr 17, 2026

 channel.subscribe();

-What the team did not realize is that any client subscribed to timer-updates gets the same firehose.
+What the team did not realize: any client subscribed to timer-updates gets the same firehose.
 The admin client.
 A second user’s client.
 A malicious client that opens DevTools, types supabase.channel('timer-updates').subscribe(), and dumps the messages to a file.
-The channel name is the routing label, not a permission.
+The channel name is routing, not permission.

 When per-user subscription scope is the right answer

-The question to ask before any channel ships: “would I be okay if a random other authenticated user subscribed to this channel name and read every message on it?”
+The question to ask before any channel ships: “would I be okay if a random other authenticated user subscribed to this channel name and read every message?”

-For genuinely shared channels (chat room, lobby, announcement feed), the answer is yes.
+For genuinely shared channels (chat room, lobby, announcement feed): yes.
 Default-public is right.

 The is_private: true flag and how it changes the wire